OwlMa/CS634_final_project/README.md

 We also make some change to the origin images.
 1.Change input image size to 320x320.
 2.Added transpose convolutions to allow greater flexibility in final predictions as per note above.
-3.Usu cross-validation using StratifiedKFold or KFold
+3.Usu cross-validation using StratifiedKFold or KFold.